Kaoru Mitoma: 2023–24: Contract extension and season-ending injury

 On 19 August 2023, Mitoma opened his season's scoring account with a sensational solo goal in Brighton's second match of the 2023–24 campaign, also setting up a Pervis Estupiñán goal in the 4–1 away league win against Wolverhampton Wanderers.
 Later, this goal brought him the Goal of the Month award for August, making Mitoma the first ever Japanese player to win a Premier League monthly award.
 On 20 October 2023, Mitoma signed a new four-year deal with Brighton & Hove Albion up to 2027.
 On 27 February 2024, it was announced that Mitoma would miss the rest of the 2023–24 season due to a back injury.

-2024–25: Return from injury
+2024–25: Return from injury and personal scoring record

 On 17 August 2024, Mitoma marked his return from injury by opening the scoring in an eventual 3–0 away league win against Everton in Albion's first match of the 2024–25 season.
 Later in the season in the month of February, Mitoma would receive another Premier League Goal of the Month award from his finish in a 3–0 victory against Chelsea after receiving a long pass from goalkeeper, Bart Verbruggen.
+He eventually achieved his personal best goalscoring in the Premier League, concluding the season with ten league goals.
+Mitoma also finished as club's joint top scorer alongside João Pedro and Danny Welbeck.